Dzikri-Ardafi/Dzikri-Ardafi/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 ###

-<p align="left">I'm Dzikri Ardafi, a web developer with expertise in the following technologies:<br><br>- 🔭 Currently working on web development projects<br>- 📚 Learning and exploring new technologies in the web development field<br>- ⚡ Enjoy contributing to open source projects and coding in my free time</p>
+<p align="left">I'm Dzikri Ardafi, a web developer with expertise in the following technologies:<br><br>
+- 🔭 Currently working as an ABAP Developer<br>
+- 🎓 Graduated from the Certified Independent Study program for 1 year, student training for 3 months, and internship program for 6 months<br>
+- ⚡ Skilled in using React JS and Vue JS as JavaScript frameworks for developing websites</p>

 ###